marc-q/Coding-Style/README.md

 ```

 ## Whitespace
-Always put a space before an opening parenthesis but never after:
+* Always put a space before an opening parenthesis but never after.

 ```C
 // Valid